basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Merkle tree updates can happen synchronously or asynchronously.
 This is determined by the `synchronous_tree_updates` parameter.
-When set to `false`, which is the default, Riak responds to the client after the first roundtrip, allowing the Merkle tree update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client, which can increase per-request latency.
+When set to `false`, which is the default, Riak responds to the client after the first roundtrip when updating Merkle trees, allowing the update to happen asynchronously in the background; when set to `true`, Riak requires two quorum roundtrips to occur before replying back to the client, which can increase per-request latency.

 Please note that this setting applies only to Merkle tree updates sent to followers.
 Leaders _always_ update their local Merkle trees before